 Our 2019 Songwriting Workshop was held at Church St Studios in Sydney.
 Our 2019 National Songwriting Competition Winners Sawab Mlaih, Amber Farnan, Roan Nair and Brady Cavanagh were joined by our fantastic creative team – Program Ambassador John Foreman and Program Mentor Jack River.
-We have a great 2019 Song and can’t wait to share it with you!
 Check out our photos from the day here.

 We’re thrilled to reveal Jack River as our 2019 MCUI Program Mentor!
 She wears many hats – musician, songwriter, festival director and successful business woman.
 Hailing from a small NSW coastal town, Jack River has played sell out shows throughout Australia.
 Last year Jack River released one of the year’s most inspiring pop records called Sugar Mountain, an ode to an imagined youth that she was never able to realise.
 Following a family tragedy which turned her world upside down, she used songwriting as a survival tool.
 Jack River is also the mastermind behind Grow Your Own Festival in her hometown of Forster, an event which celebrates music, art, food and agriculture of the region, and the Electric Lady movement – a platform to amplify the strength of women in music, politics, science, sport and beyond.